Å

-The letter Å (å in lower case) represents various (although often similar) sounds in several languages.
+The letter Å (minuscule: å) represents various (although often similar) sounds in several languages.
 It is a separate letter in Danish, Swedish, Norwegian, Finnish, North Frisian, Low Saxon, Transylvanian Saxon, Walloon, Rotuman, Chamorro, Lule Sami, Pite Sami, Skolt Sami, Southern Sami, Ume Sami, Pamirian languages, and Greenlandic alphabets.
 Additionally, it is part of the alphabets used for some Alemannic and Austro-Bavarian dialects of German.

 Though Å is derived from A by adding an overring, it is typically considered a separate letter.
 It developed as a form of semi-ligature of an A with a smaller o above it to denote a rounding of the long /a/ in Old Danish.